istio/community/WORKING-GROUP-PROCESSES.md

 * **Meetings**.
 Prepare the agenda and run the regular working group meetings.
 Ensure the meetings are recorded, and properly archived.

 * **Notes**.
 Ensure that meeting notes are kept up to date.
 Provide a link to the recorded meeting in the notes.
+Th lead may delegate note-taking duties.

 * **Wiki**.
 Ensure that significant design decisions are captured in the Wiki.
 In the Wiki, include links to useful design documents, any interesting GitHub issues or PRs, posts to the mailing lists, etc. The wiki should provide a good feel for where the mind of the working